 Language Instruction Education Program

-- To increase each student’s English language ability so that he or she can meet district and state academic standards.
+- To increase the English language proficiency of ELs so that they can meet state and district academic standards.

 Levels of Proficiency

 Each student will move through these levels at a pace that is appropriate to their ability.
 With time and ELD support, English Learners will reach the Bridging level and then be ready to exit the Language Instruction Education Program.

 - Score of Basic on the annual Pennsylvania System of School Assessment (PSSA).